Settings Update

 Solution

-• Move some details to later in the flow when they’re more relevant and helpful
+• Move details deeper in the flow, where they’re more relevant and helpful

 • Improve clarity, value, and conciseness

-• See if feature names could absorb description info
+• See if feature names could absorb description context

-However, I needed to make a strong case for it to ensure it would get accepted by the design leaders and shipped.
+However, I needed to make a strong case to design leadership to ensure it would get shipped.

-Showed example of Twitter saying the right thing at wrong time.
+I showed an example of Twitter saying the right thing at the wrong time.

-YouTube was a good example of how there is no description of Notifications in the main Settings screen.
-The details are only necessary inside of Notifications.
+YouTube was a good example of not including a description for Notifications in the main Settings screen.
+The details only appear inside the Notifications section, where they’re needed.

-Airbnb was shown as another example of how descriptions can be optional on an as-needed basis.
+Airbnb was shown as another example of how descriptions can be optional.

 As mentioned before, there are other settings screens, such as Security.
 And we have multiple platforms and products.
 This new style could be applied globally to our design system.